We link fossil records, historic specimens, and modern surveys.

 Species, assemblages, and landscapes have histories.
 Fossil records and historic specimens in natural history collections can enrich studies of the modern day by augmenting the temporal and spatial extents of datasets.
 Together, they provide more robust statistical power and can uncover otherwise hidden evolutionary patterns (eg, island biogeography) and ecological experiments (eg, mesopredator release, defaunation).
 We can assess the accuracy of models built on modern data by looking to the fossil record for alternative training datasets.
 These long-term datasets serve as windows into past responses to an array of climatic and anthropogenic perturbations, yielding multiple baselines that can be used in a “conservation paleobiology” framework.

-A governing theme of my work is using lessons from the past to inform conservation decision-making in a changing world.
+A governing theme of our work is using lessons from the past to inform conservation decision-making in a changing world.

 Research Theme 1.
 Evaluating ecological mechanisms of species persistence in the past and present, with an eye towards the future.